Russia sells weapons at Abu Dhabi arms fair amid Ukraine war

 Russian officials delayed Associated Press journalists from going inside their tent as an event was going on, initially without explanation.
 About an hour later, AP journalists saw Denis Manturov, Russia's minister of trade and industry, come out of the tent.

+He added: “Each transaction is subject to close scrutiny from our Western colleagues — they are trying to create obstacles; we ensure the security of such deals so that they are as effective as possible and implemented privately.”

+Emirati officials did not directly acknowledge Manturov's presence.
+The U.S. State Department did not respond to a request for comment about Russia's presence at the arms show in a country that hosts thousands of American troops.
+Manturov visited the Emirates as U.S. President Joe Biden was in Kyiv, Ukraine.

-Inside, a video screen proclaimed the power of Russian surface-to-air missile systems, like those now being used to strike cities in Ukraine.
+Inside the Russian tent, a video screen proclaimed the power of Moscow's surface-to-air missile systems, like those now being used to strike cities in Ukraine.
 Salesmen showed off Kalashnikov assault rifles to Emirati troops.
 Other model missiles sat on display.

 Just outside of the tent, Russian Helicopters displayed several of its civilian aircraft, flanked by attractive young women in silver flight caps.